shreyask3107/shreyask3107.github.io/_pages/publications.md

 ### Note:
-If any link does not work, feel free to email me to get the pdf.
+If any link doesn't work, feel free to email me to get the pdf.